Xomega-Net/Xomega.Docs/docs/tutorial/4-security/6-blazor-wasm.md

 }
 ```

-Next we will need to update the `AuthenticateAsync` method in it to uncomment the code that checks the `ModelState` to make sure credentials are populated, and then call the `personService.AuthenticateAsync` and `ReadAsync` operations to read the person info and construct proper claims identity from it, as shown below.
+Next, we will need to update the `AuthenticateAsync` method in it to uncomment the code that checks the `ModelState` to make sure credentials are populated, and then call the `personService.AuthenticateAsync` and `ReadAsync` operations to read the person's info and construct proper claims identity from it, as shown below.

 ```cs title="AuthenticationController.cs"
 [AllowAnonymous]